MattBokovitz1/FitnessClub/README.md

 # Fitness Club

-A fitness app where users can register as admins or users and then sign in.
-Admins can create, edit, and delete workout classes, and users can view the classes.
+ React Web application for fitness coach to use to market classes and for athletes to find out about upcoming fitness events in their area.
+Users can register as admins or clients and then sign in.
+Admins can create, edit, and delete workout classes, and clients can view the classes.
+Front end deployed to vercel and node backend to heroku.